coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

   - For how long has this bug been around?
   - Has this bug been released?
   - Has this buggy code been used by others?
+  - Who introduced it?
+Not to blame people but to possibly get more information.

 ```shell
 $ git blame <filename>